 The processor of choice will be the Snapdragon 855, a 7nm octa-core chip that promises a 45% performance bump and a lot more besides, though the likes of Apple, Huawei and Samsung will continue to build in their alternatives.

 Expect phones to get faster, screens to get bigger (and taller, and even bendier), and batteries to last longer.
 Above all they'll become smarter, with AI becoming widespread and implemented system-wide.
-We'll see new creative ways to get around the screen 'notch', with Samsung trying out a new punch-hole-style Infinity-O display and others sure to follow suit.
+We'll see new creative ways to get around the screen 'notch', with Samsung trying out a new punch-hole-style Infinity-O display, OnePlus working on a pop-up module, and others sure to follow suit.

 Cameras, too, will multiply in number, with the first penta-lens smartphone from Nokia announced in February.
 They'll pile on the Megapixels - Xiaomi's Mi 9 has a 48Mp triple-lens camera - and also the quality.

 Below we've listed the flagships expected to arrive in 2019 from the world's biggest smartphone makers.
 Though launch dates are yet to be confirmed for some of these phones we've attempted to keep things roughly in date order, so you have a good idea of how long you'll be waiting to upgrade.

 On 14 May OnePlus announced its new dual-device strategy with the OnePlus 7 and OnePlus 7 Pro (reviewed here).
 A 5G version is also available to pre-order, going on sale on 30 May as the UK's first 5G phone - or, at least, the UK's first phone on which you can actually use 5G, since Vodafone is already selling Mi Mix 3 5G.